marmelab/react-admin/docs/Permissions.md

 - an object with fine-grained permissions (e.g. `{ postList: { read: true, write: false, delete: false } }`)
 - or even a function

-The format of permissions is free because react-admin never actually uses the permissions itself.
-It's up to you to use them in your code to hide or display content, redirect the user to another page, or display warnings.
+The permissions format is free because react-admin never actually uses the permissions itself.
+You can use them in your code to hide or display content, redirect the user to another page, or display warnings.

 Following is an example where the `authProvider` stores the user's permissions in `localStorage` upon authentication, and returns these permissions when called with `getPermissions`: